Arize-ai/phoenix/docs/concepts/langchain-and-llamaindex-traces.md

 ### LangChain

-Enabling Phoenix for LangChain is a couple lines of code where LangChain is instantiated.&#x20;
+Enabling Phoenix for LangChain is a couple lines of code where LangChain is instantiated.

 ```python
 from langchain.llms import OpenAI